Sawmonabo/StockData/README.md

 |lombok| Java annotation library which helps to reduce boilerplate code.|
 |spring-boot-starter-test| Applied Junit testing framework for Java. |

-I first started with the eclipse ide, but then I switched over to intellij since it had a smoother UI for using and deploying MongoDB.

 ## Visualizing the Program